seilanhiep/data/kh/source_data/fisheries_administration/aquaculture_metadata.md

 Title

-Aquaculture
+Aquaculture Production and Consumption in Cambodia (2011)

 Description

-This vector dataset provides the aquaculture production amounts (in tonnes) in Cambodia, as provided by Fisheries Administration 2011.
-Six different production amounts are given:
+This vector dataset provides the aquaculture production amounts (in tonnes) for 2011 in Cambodia, as provided by Cambodian Fisheries Administration.

-15000-18000
-10000-15000
-7500-10000
-2500-7500
-less than 2500
-No Data

 Format